 “Don’t let the captain find out, but your hatchet is missing.”

-Uop looked down patting down the other parts of his armour.
+Uop looked down, patting down the other parts of his armor.

 “Take this,” Kraker said as he handed over his own.